Difference Between Ansible and Puppet

 The table below summarizes the comparisons between Ansible vs Puppet:

-Free version of it does not have a better option when it comes to scheduling but enterprise version gives some services but not efficient as its competitor puppet.
+A free version of it does not have a better option when it comes to scheduling, but the enterprise version gives some services but not efficient as its competitor puppet.

 |In puppet, configuration gets pulled by the client from the respective server.

-For every thirty minutes, it checks on the status of nodes which are performed by the puppet agent.
+For every thirty minutes, it checks on the status of nodes that are performed by the puppet agent.

 |Scalability||Scalability is more convenient and simpler when it comes to ansible.||Puppet also supports high scalability but lacks in comparison with ansible.|

 |Setting up and Usage||It has a master, and there are no agents that run on the client machine for Ansible and uses YAML syntax to write configurations.
 Almost all the complex tasks are managed by these configuration files, and the commands can be of any programing language.||It is very easy to install and use.
 It uses a client-server architecture, and its installation can be done on multiple servers together.|

 |Error and Failure Handling||In case of ansible, there will be any notification to the admin regarding any syntax failure until the task runs.
 Once the task fails, then the admin can validate and perform a rerun.
 It should be noted that YAML is a bit difficult for the debug.||In puppet, even though it is complicated in a few features compared with ansible, there are many advantages.
 In case of any syntax errors, the error gets highlighted before the task runs, and it makes it easier for the admin to do the modifications.|

 |Availability in Case of Failures||Availability will have lesser concerns in case of ansible as there will secondary node available in case of any nodal failure.||In puppet, there will be multiple master servers, and even if one of the original master fails, it won’t hamper the task, and failure can be handled easily.|